In a brand new sector that is evolving rapidly, understand where your company fits in the carbon credit market structure.

 The countries that have joined these markets are those that have accepted and adopted the emission limits established in the Framework of the United Nations Convention on Climate Change.
 (UNFCCC)

-The voluntary carbon market, on the other hand, operates outside the compliance markets but in parallel, allowing private companies and individuals to purchase carbon offsets on a voluntary basis.
+The voluntary carbon market, on the other hand, operates outside the compliance markets but in parallel, allowing private companies and individuals to purchase carbon credits on a voluntary basis.

 Who regulates the mandatory carbon credit market?

 This market is regulated through international, regional and sub-national carbon reduction schemes, such as the Clean Development Mechanism under the Kyoto Protocol, the European Union Emissions Trading Scheme (EU-ETS) and the California Carbon Market.

 Each ton of CO2 is measured in carbon credits or CERs (Certified Emission Reductions).
 These credits or CERs are generated in the implementation phase of the project; and are issued once the reduction has been credited.

 Projects wishing to offer CERs in the market will need to have their emission reductions validated by Designated Operational Entities (validators and verifiers) and registered by the CDM Executive Board to ensure that real and measurable emission reductions are achieved.